Harpuia/EEP-Leaf-System/README.md

 mysql -u root -p[root pwd] -D administration < administration.sql
 ```

+* By importing the initial SQL Script, we create an account with username `admin` and password `password`.

 ### To compile the code:

 * Open NetBeans 8.2 and open **all 7 projects in the folder**.